AlRado/Tigra/README.md

 # README #

-# Tigra
+# Tigra-128
 ## Unity TIC-80 graphical API experiment

-The Tigra project is an implementation of the graphics API functions of TIC-80 fantasy console.
+The Tigra-128 project is an implementation of the graphics API functions of TIC-80 fantasy console.
 The project is a plugin for Unity that allows you to experiment with TIC-80 graphics using the full power of C# and Unity!

-Tigra will allow you to plunge into the atmosphere of minimalism of fantasy consoles.
+Tigra-128 will allow you to plunge into the atmosphere of minimalism of fantasy consoles.
 Small screen resolution, border, a palette of 16 colors, all code in a single file and a simple TIC-80 API functions is what creates limitations and emphasizes the spirit of retro-gaming consoles.
 A professional development environment Unity and powerful object-oriented language C# is the tools for easy and rapid creating, debugging, and publishing your creative ideas under a variety of execution platforms.
 The project also includes some scripts for integrating free and open source code editor Microsoft Visual Code: snippets for autocompletion TIC-80 API functions, Unity integration script, settings of ignored resources files.

 It is enough to have one GameObject with a custom script inherited from `Tic80` class in scene in order to work. `Tic80Config` script and graphical representation will be added automatically.